RezaPurut/dns-zone-checker/README.md

---bastion-user string      Username to connect to bastion server --bastion-pass string      Password for the user to connect to bastion server --bastion-port string      Port to connect to bastion server
+--bastion-user string      Username to connect to bastion server --bastion-pass string      Password for the user to connect to bastion server --bastion-port string      Port to connect to bastion server --target-user string       Username to connect to target server --target-pass string       Password for the target-user to connect to target server.
+Can provide multiple value separated by comma (eg. "abc123,test123")
 ```